 Scenario 3: Sale of old and used car combination of Scenario 1 & Scenario 2

-On plain reading of Rule 32(5) of CGST Rules & Notification no. 37/2017 CT (R) & 38/2017 (R) it can be inferred that both the options could be availed simultaneously by the registered person on sale of old and used cars, i.e. Margin method + 35% abatement.
+On plain reading of Rule 32(5) of CGST Rules along with Notification no. 37/2017 CT (R) & 38/2017 (R), it could have been inferred that both the options could be availed simultaneously by the registered person on sale of old and used cars, i.e. Margin method + 35% abatement to pay tax as below:

-However, the author is of the view that the department may dispute availment of both the exemptions together.
-Further, this may not be the intention of law.
+However, the author is of the view that the department may dispute this option and this may not be the intention of the law.

 Scenario 4: Sale of old and used cars on or after 25/01/2018: